gymrek-lab/TRTools/trtools/mergeSTR/README.rst

    	--vcfs ${FILE1},${FILE2} \
    	--out test_run

 This command should create a file :code:`test_run.vcf` with the merged genotypes.
+See "Additional Examples" below for additional example mergeSTR commands for different supported TR genotypers based on example data files in this repository.

 Supported VCF fields
 --------------------